AdobeDocs/experience-platform.en/help/sources/sources-sdk/config/sourcespec.md

 ---
 keywords: Experience Platform;home;popular topics;sources;connectors;source connectors;sources sdk;sdk;SDK
-title: Configure source specifications for Sources SDK
+title: Configure source specifications for Self-Serve Sources (Batch SDK)
 topic-legacy: overview
-description: This document provides an overview of the configurations you need to prepare in order to use Sources SDK.
+description: This document provides an overview of the configurations you need to prepare in order to use Self-Serve Sources (Batch SDK).
 hide: true
 hidefromtoc: true
 exl-id: f814c883-b529-4ecc-bedd-f638bf0014b5
 ---
-# Configure source specification for Sources SDK
+# Configure source specification for Self-Serve Sources (Batch SDK)

 Source specifications contain information specific to a source, including attributes pertaining to a source's category, beta status, and catalog icon.
 They also contain useful information such as URL parameters, content, header, and schedule.
 Source specifications also describe the schema of the parameters required to create a source connection from a base connection.
 The schema is necessary in order to create a source connection.